 Unlike recruiters who react to short-term needs by recruiting for current job vacancies that need to be filled, TA specialists collaborate with departments to identify the appropriate long-term talent strategy that meets the company’s growth goals.

-How to Become a Talent Acquisition Specialist
+Qualifications to Be a Talent Acquisition Specialist

 Different companies may have different skill requirements listed in TA specialist job descriptions depending on needs and top priorities.
-Here is a list of relevant skills and education to consider if you’re looking to become a talent acquisition specialist.
+Here is a list of relevant skills and education to consider if you’re looking to become a talent acquisition specialist:

 - Employer branding